MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-boms.md

 description: Learn how to create a production bill of material (BOM), new versions of a production BOM, and how to use the quantity calculation formula.
 author: bholtorf
 ms.topic: conceptual
-ms.search.form: 9287, 99000786, 99000787, 99000788, 99000789, 99000795, 99000797, 99000800, 99000809, 99000811, 99000812, 99000818
+ms.search.keywords: production bom, bills of material, ms.search.form: 911, 912, 917, 9287, 99000786, 99000787, 99000788, 99000789, 99000795, 99000797, 99000800, 99000809, 99000811, 99000812, 99000818
 ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: 07563e285e6806a1a2010446d4da65fd52c9ed16
+ms.openlocfilehash: ec8d20ac3f6e6e02471a9f86f35aee8c551df801
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 09/30/2022
-ms.locfileid: "8516916"
+ms.locfileid: "9607840"
 ---
 # <a name="create-production-boms"></a>Create Production BOMs

 A production bill of material (BOM) holds master data that describes the components and subassemblies used in the production of a parent item.
 Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented on the **Prod.
 Order Components** page.

-[!INCLUDE[prod_short](includes/prod_short.md)]  also support assembly BOMs.
+[!INCLUDE[prod_short](includes/prod_short.md)] also supports assembly BOMs.
 You use assembly orders for making end items from components in a simple process that can be performed by one or more basic resources, which are not machine or work centres, or without any resources.
 For example, an assembly process could be to pick two wine bottles and one coffee sack and then pack them as a gift item.
 For more information, see [Assembly BOMs or Production BOMs](inventory-how-work-boms.md#assembly-boms-or-production-boms).

+> [!TIP]
+> The **Contoso Coffee Demo Data** app includes demonstration products for a variety of production BOM scenarios that can be used on a test environment, including during a trial.
+Learn how to set up the Contoso Coffee Data and find walkthroughs for different scenarios at [Introduction to Contoso Coffee Demo Data](/contoso-coffee/contoso-coffee-intro.md).

 Before you can set up a routing, the following must be in place: